urschrei/geojson_example/README.md

 # Parsing GeoJSON using Rust
-This is a minimal example demonstrating GeoJSON parsing using Rust.
-In order to run it, you'll need at least Rust 1.21.
+These are two minimal examples demonstrating GeoJSON parsing using Rust.
+In order to run them, you'll need at least Stable Rust 1.21.
 In most cases, the easiest way to do this is using [Rustup](https://rustup.rs).

 If you aren't familiar with it, it may be helpful to familiarise yourself with the [GeoJSON spec](https://tools.ietf.org/html/rfc7946), as this should make it obvious why e.g. `Feature` geometries in [`rust-geojson`](https://docs.rs/geojson/0.9.1/geojson/struct.Feature.html) are `Option`.